The Guggenheim of New York: A window into the Soul of Art

 The Guggenheim of New York : Logistics

-Okay, enough flowery, emotional talk.
+Okay, enough flowery, emotional talk about one of the best New York museums.
 Let’s get down to business!
 The museum is at a great location, right on 1071 5Th avenue, between 88th and 89th.
-To get there, just hop on the 4, 5, or 6, and get off at 86th street and Lexington.
+To get there, just hop on the 4, 5, or 6, subway lines and get off at 86th street and Lexington.
 From there, walk three blocks over and BOOM, you’re there.
 You know you’re going the right way if you hit Central Park and see the architectural genius of Frank Lloyd Wright standing right in front of you.

 While the museum is open between 10 am and 5:45 pm everyday, except Thursday it’s closed and Saturday it’s open until 7:45 pm, the museum still gets super crowded.
 And I don’t know about you, but I really hate being trapped within a mob of tourists who are poking each other with selfie sticks, so that they can get the best shot of themselves in from of their favorite Picasso painting.